suguruwataru/alpha-gamma/README.md

 colorspace](#gamma-colorspace). sRGB has different functions to convert to and from the a linear RGB colorspace.

-sRGB does explicitly approximates the gamma colorspace to be compatible with color data that was gamma corrected for whatever correction needs at that time.
+sRGB does explicitly approximate the gamma colorspace to be somewhat compatible with color data that was gamma corrected for whatever correction needs at that time.
 Therefore, applying a 2.2 or 1/2.2 gamma to some color data to convert to and from sRGB is not entirely wrong, but is still not entirely correct either. sRGB's own conversion functions are more complicated, so this is still a pretty common shorthand/optimization, when one doesn't need to be *that* correct.

+## Human perception and Intensity

+The colors humans feel do not map simply to intensities.
+Human eyes are better at seeing differences in intensities at lower intensities.
+At a lower intensity, a human may see a slight different in intensity.
+At higher intensity, not so much.

+## 2.2 Gamma, sRGB and human perception

+sRGB and gamma colorspaces' behavior interestingly somewhat matches human feelings.
+At a lower intensity level, a change in intensity correponds to a larger change in sRGB or gamma value, compared to a same change at a higher intensity level.

+The gamma colorspace certainly doesn't mean to have such a property.
+It's just a result of the need for gamma correction.
+I am not aware of sRGB having the intention to match human perception this way, either.
+Therefore, such a matching is accidental, but is considered favorable.
+In addition to the fact that as a data value change matches human perception change, changing colors is more intuitive in those colorspaces, there's also storage efficiency consideration.
+The PNG specification gamma tutorial explains it well: https://www.w3.org/TR/PNG-GammaAppendix.html, in the "Gamma-encoded samples are good" section.

 ## Linear sRGB colorspace

+ so that newer software and devices that take sRGB into account can more accurately store or recreate the color.

-sRGB actually didn't define how to calculate its values to and from luminance.
+sRGB is more than just conversion to and from a linear colorspace.

-It's actually more complicated.
-Anyway, it does define itself against a linear RGB colorspace.
-It also specifies that, this linear RGB colorspace has whitest white to be the same as sRGB, blackest black same as sRGB, reddest red same as sRGB, etc. This differs this linear RGB colorspace from other ones, and it is called the linear sRGB colorspace.
+It also specifies things like what the whitest white is, what the redest red is, etc. The linear RGB colorspace that has all those properties matching sRGB is called the linear sRGB colorspace.

 ## Alpha blending

 Alpha blending is the technique of combining multiple colors.
 It is also called the `over` operator in Porter-Duff compositing.
-The formula of producing the `result` of color data in a **linear** RGB colorspace[^why-linear] `color 1` `over` `color2` is:
+The formula of producing the `result` of color data in a **linear**[^why-linear] RGB colorspace `color 1` `over` `color2` is:

     (result alpha) = (color 1 alpha) + (color 2 alpha) * (1 - color 1 alpha)